Rifle City Council discusses community survey results over potential options with Rifle Island Park

 “There’s a lot of hype around the waterpark,” she said.

-Wanatowicz also said so far they’ve created an island advisory group made up of volunteer community members.
+She also said so far they’ve created an island advisory group made up of volunteer community members.
 They’ve met and discussed things like land ownership and transportation, water rights, floodplain hazard zones and wetlands overviews.

 The Rifle Parks and Recreation Department has also been conducting meetings to address short- and long-term goals, financing options and project scopes of Rifle Island Park.